gecko0307/gscript3/README.md

 # GScript3

-Work-in-progress third iteration of GScript, a mini scripting language for D.
+Work-in-progress third iteration of GScript, a mini scripting language written in D.

 GScript3 is a concurrent dynamically-typed language aimed at easy embedding and extending.